AI change management is project management for humans

 Address the emotional reality.
 The psychological impacts of AI-induced displacement include identity erosion, future-oriented anxiety, and social withdrawal.
 These are real human experiences, not obstacles to overcome.
 Your change plan needs mechanisms for people to process these feelings.
 Not therapy sessions.
 Structured opportunities to discuss concerns, share experiences, and collectively figure out what new roles look like.

 Build in agency.
 Let people shape how AI integrates into their work rather than having it imposed.
 The sense of control matters as much as the actual outcomes.
+Over 90 percent of global enterprises are projected to face critical AI skills shortages by 2026 according to IDC.
+The organizations that give employees ownership over their AI journey will have employees who stay.

 A practical change framework